ZaoNao/ProjectDevFight/Documentation/CharacterSubmission.md

 submit to the game itself. (aka, various concepts, only two 'products') In the case of a new patch, you may update these characters or add a new one.

+We already have a list of [Characters here](../Character Entries/README.md)

 # Character Rules
 ### IT'S IMPORTANT THAT EVERY CHARACTER HAS IT'S OWN COPYRIGHT